brinashong/vim-notes/README.md

-,               repeat previous f, t, F or T movement, backwards }, {            jump to next, previous paragraph (or function/block, when editing code) zz, zt, zb      position cursor on center, top, bottom of the screen
+,               repeat previous f, t, F or T movement, backwards }, {            jump to next, previous paragraph (or function/block, when editing code) zz, zt, zb      position cursor on center, top, bottom of the screen zs, ze          position cursor at start, end of line (when wrap text is off)
 <ctrl-e>        move screen down one line (without moving cursor)
 <ctrl-y>        move screen up one line (without moving cursor)
 <ctrl-o>        move back through the breadcrumbs.
 Will jump through buffers.